AndrewIndeche/instaclone/README.md

 ### Break down into end to end tests

-Use (virtual) $ python3 manage.py test picha command to run tests
+Use (virtual) $ python3 manage.py test insta command to run tests

 ### And coding style tests

-The tests will test the Image, Location and Category classes for errors
+The tests will test the Profile,Follow,Comment,Image classes for errors

 ## Deployment